cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As a last step I normalize values converting numbers from range [0..255] to [-1..1].
 That makes learning more stable and estimation of weights deviation easier.

+####1.2 Augmented dataset ####

-First training attempts have shown that the accuracy on the training images quickly reached 99%, while the accuracy on validation dataset bounced around 90%:
+First training attempts have shown that the accuracy on the training images quickly reaches 99%, while the accuracy on validation dataset keeps bouncing around 90%:

 > EPOCH 6 ...
 Training Accuracy = 0.972 Validation Accuracy = 0.891